hauke96/master-thesis/evaluation/README.md

 ## Run the model

-Here you have two options:
+Here you have two options which are described in detail below:

 A: Use a script executing a hole bunch of datasets and collecting their results